MattMS/my-thoughts/on/year-beard/index.md

 ## Aftermath

-Although my mental image of myself had not completely adjusted to having it, once it had been removed, I had the same surprise at seeing myself in mirrors.
+Although my mental image of myself had not completely adjusted to having it, once it was removed, I had the same surprise at seeing myself in mirrors.

 I am thankful that I managed to see it through and finish it off, but part of me misses it.